Please share the details below and we will be in touch shortly...

 He also draws on his experience running a mental health-focused nonprofit, where strong retention (~95% vs ~70% industry average) demonstrates how better-designed systems can improve both human and financial outcomes.

-Dan believes employers often struggle to fully understand healthcare spending due to the complexity of the system, which makes it difficult to clearly identify inefficiencies and overpayments.
+Dan believes many business leaders struggle to clearly understand their healthcare spend due to the complexity of the system, making it difficult to identify inefficiencies and overpayments.

-His focus is on improving transparency in how decisions are made and how value is measured, shifting away from traditional models that prioritize spend volume toward approaches that prioritize measurable savings and outcomes.
+His focus is on improving transparency in how businesses make healthcare decisions and measure value, shifting away from models that reward higher spending toward those that prioritise measurable savings and better employee outcomes.

 If there is a specific topic you would like Dan to focus on during the interview that is not listed here, please let us know.